 Read more from Margherita at The Crowded Planet

-On the beach side you’ll find most of the hotels and guesthouses, along with plenty of small bars, restaurants and a few shops to keep you occupied.
+On the beachside, you’ll find most of the hotels and guesthouses, along with plenty of small bars, restaurants and a few shops to keep you occupied.
 One of the highlights of Puerto Morelos has to be the beach; it’s one of the most beautiful, pristine beaches in the Riviera Maya.
-Just 500 metres off shore is the protected Mesoamerican Coral Reef, as you can imagine the snorkeling here is fantastic – we saw spotted eagle ray, turtles and barracuda just by snorkeling from the beach and even more out on a snorkeling tour.
+Just 500 meters offshore is the protected Mesoamerican Coral Reef, as you can imagine the snorkeling here is fantastic – we saw a spotted eagle ray, turtles and barracuda just by snorkeling from the beach and even more out on a snorkeling tour.

 La Colonia is where most of the locals live and where we based ourselves for 6 weeks.
 This side of the village, there are several local shops and a selection of small local eateries, serving delicious food.
 It is also where Carnaval celebrations are held in February which is lots of fun.
 This is where to stay if you want to get a real taste of authentic Mexican life (and food).